 Assessment of your progress is made primarily via coursework, but with two exams in the Summer term being taken each year.
 These exams are worth 33% of the first year and 25% of the second and third years.

-For all coursework assessments we make the marking criteria available in advance, with specific taught sessions dedicated to understanding the requirements for all of our assessment.
+We support our students by ensuring the marking criteria is available in advance, with specific taught sessions dedicated to understanding the requirements for all of our assessment.
 Following submission, we provide a comprehensive, online package of feedback and future support for every piece of coursework.
 This can be downloaded wherever you are and saved for future reference.

-Your first year introduces you to the key disciplines that underpin sport and exercise science.
-You will primarily study exercise physiology & the measurement of physical activity and its relationship with health.
+Your first year introduces you to the key disciplines that underpin nutrition and sport and exercise sciences.
+You will primarily study principles of human nutrition and exercise physiology & the measurement of physical activity and its relationship with health.

 Topics studied include: